 Most distributors describe that the E95s is based on the Pilot Elite, which was originally released in either 1962 or 1968.
 However, neither date is correct!
 Whilst it is certainly true that the Pilot Elite was sold in the 1960s, and embodies the design of that decade, Pilot Japan's website (Google Translate) states that the first Elite was released in 1954, and that the E95s is actually based on a later second edition released in 1974.
 This corroborates with the appearance of Elites that I've found on eBay, and this excellent post on the fountain pens subreddit compared the E95s with an older Elite.
 Noticeably, the nib of the E95s is much larger.

 As well as its history, pricing and availability of the pen is sadly also inconsistent.
 In Japan, the pen retails for ¥10,000 (around $90 at the time of writing), but in the United States its retails at $170, although The Goulet Pen Company sells it at $136.
-I definitely prefer both the Lamy 2000 and Pilot Vanishing Point, which are priced similarly, but neither features a gold nib.
+I definitely prefer both the Lamy 2000 and Pilot Vanishing Point, which are priced similarly, which typically sport rhodium-plated and black-ionized gold nibs.

 Older Pilot Elites, in varying conditions, are also available on eBay for prices that dip below $30, so this is a more affordable option.
 However, as a great modern introduction to gold nibs, the E95s serves nicely.